by Roger N. Clark

 Obviously, the predicted meteors in the above exercise is much greater than the observed meteors used to make Figure 1.
 But I only included bright obvious meteors in my assessment using out-of-camera jpegs for make the image in Figure 1.
 I'm sure I could find many more meteors if I stretched the images hard to count all the faint meteors.

 Another factor in recording meteors is where you point your camera.
-Examine Figure 2a which shows frame sizes for the Perseid meteor image.
+Examine Figure 4 which shows frame sizes for the Perseid meteor image.

-Note in Figure 2a that close to the meteor shower radiant (where all the meteor trails intersect) the meteor trails are short.
+Note in Figure 4 that close to the meteor shower radiant (where all the meteor trails intersect) the meteor trails are short.
+Meteors close to the radiant are shown in more detail in Figure 5a, made with a 105 mm lens.
 Further from the radiant, the trails are longer.
 The meteor trail lengths lead to an interesting strategy.
 For longer focal length lenses and/or crop cameras, aim at or close to the radiant.
 For wider angle lenses, aim further from the radiant.
 If you have a longer focal length, and/or crop camera, the smaller field of view will likely mean more meteors get cut off if you aim away from the radiant.
 For very wide angle lenses, like 18 mm and shorter, the meteors near the radiant will be very small and not very impressive in the frame.
 But with a longer focal length, like 35 mm or 50 mm, meteors near the radiant can still be spectacular.

-Further from the radiant, for example, toward the south with the Perseid radiant in the northeast, meteors are much longer (Figure 2b).
-It becomes rarer to catch a meteor, and unless the camera has a very wide angle field of view, many will cut off at the edge of the frame.
+Further from the radiant, for example, toward the south with the Perseid radiant in the northeast, meteors are much longer (Figure 5b).
+It becomes rarer to catch a meteor, and unless the camera has a very wide angle field of view, many might be cut off at the edge of the frame.
 But because of their length, they can be more spectacular.
-The meteor in Figure 2b was the ONLY noticeable meteor recorded from 10:30 pm to 12:30 am, or 0.5 meteor per hour, about 30 times lower rate than the next couple of hours pointed to the northeast.
+The meteor in Figure 5b was the ONLY noticeable meteor recorded from 10:30 pm to 12:30 am, or 0.5 meteor per hour, about 30 times lower rate than the next couple of hours pointed to the northeast.

 Wide angle lenses are not the only strategy for meteor photography.
-If one uses longer focal lengths and images closer to the radiant, then the meteor trail lengths can be smaller than the field of view and close-ups with deep sky objects are possible (e.g. Figure 3).
-In this case, meteor efficiency stays high (watch for updates to Table 2 to show this).
+If one uses longer focal lengths and images closer to the radiant, then the meteor trail lengths can be smaller than the field of view and close-ups with deep sky objects are possible (e.g. Figure 7).
+In this case, meteor efficiency stays high (as discussed above).

 Sometimes there is an advantage with a larger aperture lens which comes with longer focal lengths.
 As focal length decreases so the field of view gets larger, lens aperture area decreases.
 If the meteors are, say, magnitude 3 and fainter, and your wide angle lens only records magnitude 1 and brighter meteors, then you won't get many meteors, maybe none.
 If there more faint meteors, then the larger aperture lens will do better even though it has a smaller filed of view.
 That fact biases the meteor efficiency to larger lenses.
 Look at the "Faintest Meteor" column in Table 1 and note the stellar magnitude calculation.
-The meteor in my Heart Nebula image in Figure 3 was not seen by any of my wide-angle lenses.
+The meteor in my Heart Nebula image in Figure 7 was not seen by any of my wide-angle lenses.
+A faint meteor can appear spectacular in a large aperture, long focal length image.

 For photographers on a tighter budget, consider the manual focus only Samyang/Rokinon (same lens different brand label).
 Note these lenses have performance close to but not quite as good as the Sigma Art series with impressive stars for the price.
 Internet reports say there are poor copies out there.
 I do not know how common this is, but test your lens right after receiving it and return it for a different copy if it does not meet your expected quality (check return policies before purchasing).
 NOTE: the Sigma Art lenses have better build quality and with autofocus are also great lenses for other applications, for example low light indoor action (including people and pets).
 I prefer lenses I can use for many purposes, as it usually saves money in the long run.